is-a-dev/register/TERMS_OF_SERVICE.md

 You grant us permission to use your registration data to operate the service.

 ## 7. Termination of Service
 We reserve the right to terminate your subdomain at any time, for any reason.
-While we will make reasonable efforts to provide notice in advance, termination may occur without notice in cases of serious or urgent violations.
+While we make reasonable efforts to provide notice in advance, we are not obligated to do so.

 Any donations made to the service are non-refundable.